Last Updated: 29.09.2023

 13. The back

-The area past the breaking waves where the lineup is situated.
+The back is the area past the breaking waves where the lineup is situated.
 This is where you will surf once you learn how to successfully navigate the shorey and duckdive.

-The area out the back where the waves are breaking.
+The area out the back where the waves are breaking is what surfers call a lineup.
 This is the place most surfers will sit to ensure they’re in the best position for when a set arrives.
 Also known as the takeoff zone.

 Set waves are large waves that come in groups of two or more.
 They are generally the most highly sought after waves in any swell.
 This is because they offer more power and longer rides.
 Speaking like a surfer will involve talking about set waves.